 people living under a double-rainbow

-LGBTQI+ people with an Autism Spectrum Disorder have two separate rainbows — and two separate coming out stories.
+LGBTQI+ people with an Autistic diagnosis have two separate rainbows — and two separate coming out stories.
 There are times when an autistic will not come out as LGBTQI+, and vice-versa.
 The challenges for each minority group are great, and being a double-social minority can be especially tough.
 Education and peer support goes a long way in helping to navigate these challenges, and make for a smoother trip on the social highway.
 That’s the premise of Twainbow — people living under a double-rainbow.